SAP-samples/cap-cds-hands-on/exercises/11/README.md

 - Unbound actions/functions are like plain unbound functions in JavaScript.
 - Bound actions/functions always receive the bound entity's primary key as implicit first argument, similar to this pointers in Java or JavaScript

+Additionally:

+- functions are invoked via GET, whereas actions, which have side-effects (i.e. they modify data on the server) must be invoked via POST

 If you really must, you can think of the difference between bound and unbound as similar to the difference between instance and static methods in object